 To qualify for admission to INCA, students must be eligible for admission to the First Nations University of Canada/University of Regina.
 Proficiency in English must be well above average, and it is strongly recommended that applicants have basic computer skills.

-Upon being accepted by First Nations University of Canada/University of Regina, students must contact the Faculty for academic and professional advising.
+Upon being accepted by First Nations University of Canada/University of Regina, students must contact the Faculty of Arts or First Nations University of Canada for academic and professional advising.